 Before you decide which music provider to supercharge your content with, a good idea is to take a closer look at your options.
 On top of our 35,000 tracks over 160 genres, 90,000 sound effects, and our 10+ years in the industry, there are a few other good reasons to use our solution for soundtracking your content.

-Our direct licensing model and the way we work with our musicians enables us to provide high quality music while retaining simplicity in our licensing.
+Our direct licensing model and the way we work with our musicians enable us to provide high-quality music while retaining simplicity in our licensing.
 Whatever your music needs are — we’ve got you covered.

 Music licensing made simple

 Our aim has always been to enable our customers to get one single license to cover all their music needs, thus reducing the complexity and risks of music licensing for your business.
 To achieve this we hold all economic rights to every single track in our catalog, including the copyright (publishing) and related (master/neighboring) rights.
 Our music is cleared for worldwide use, forever.